ecavalcanti93/lab-react-rick-and-morty/README.md

 In the App.js file, create the routes for the following paths:

 - `/` - Home page
-- `/characters` - Characters page with the elements of the `CharacterList` component
+- `/characters` - Characters page with the elements of the `CharactersPage` component
-- `/characters/:id` - Character detail page with the elements of the `CharacterDetails` component
+- `/characters/:id` - Character detail page with the elements of the `CharacterDetailsPage` page component

 Now we should be able to navigate between the different pages of our application.
 Let's create a navbar!